ljoonal/CVR-Plugins/README.md

 A plugin that allows rotating your own avatar whilst in flying mode.

+### Rotate It

+Ever wanted to rotate items in desktop mode?
+Well now you can with this plugin!

+FUCK QUATERNIONS this project will probably never get finished.

 ## Building

 Drag the required DLL's (listed in the `shared.props` file and the `.csproj` files) into the Libs folder, open in VSCodium/VSCode press `F1` and run the build tasks.
 Please note that it working does depend on you having the `dotnet` command available in your environment.
 Or if you're not using VSC, you can just copy the commands and execute them manually on the command line.